-The V9-180 kHz tag works with VEMCO's new High Residence Receiver (HR2) as well as the time proven workhouse, the VR2W-180 kHz.
+The V9-180 kHz tag works with VEMCO's new High Residence Receiver (HR2) as well as the VR2W-180 kHz receiver.
 The V9-180 kHz tag can also be detected by VEMCO's VR100 acoustic tracking receiver.
-A transponding hydrophone is required for use with the VR100.
-The VR4-UWM. which is capable of long term deployments and communicating remotely to a surface modem, can detect both 69 kHz and 180 kHz transmitters.
+The VR4-UWM, which is capable of long term deployments and communicating remotely to a surface modem, can detect both 69 kHz and 180 kHz transmitters.
 V9-180 kHz tags cannot be detected by a VR2W-69 kHz receiver.
+Note that tags programmed with HR programming only, can only be detected by an HR2 receiver.